Cash Secured Put: Premium, Risk, Example

 Is this a beginner or an advanced option strategy?

 The cash-secured put strategy is considered to be an advanced option strategy due to its complexity.
-In order to successfully execute the strategy, the investor must carefully consider the option premiums available for the underlying stocks, and have a good understand of volatility and the Greeks.
+In order to successfully execute the strategy, the investor must carefully consider the option premiums available for the underlying stocks, and have a good understanding of volatility and the Greeks.

 In what situation will I use this strategy?